washrafayoub/easy-web-app/examples/security/README.md

 2. implement an `authenticate(user,password)` function and
 3. implement an `authorize(user,page)` function.

+__Remark__: Please notice, that the "secret page" in the example is also not visible in the menu, if not logged in.

-Optional: In HA set up, you need also implement
+__Optional__: In HA set up, you need also implement
 * `createToken(userId){ ... return token }` and
 * `getUserIdForToken(token){ ... return userId }`
 * `gui.deleteUserIdForToken(token)`